Chasmical/Chasm/Chasm.Utilities/README.md

 );
 ```

+## `ReaderWriterLockSlimExtensions`

-`ReaderWriterLockSlimExtensions` makes use of this class.
+`ReaderWriterLockSlimExtensions` makes use of specialized variants of `DelegateDisposable` to enter and exit locks.

 ```cs
 ReaderWriterLockSlim rwl = new();